 We've covered a few of the PR crises that have hit brands this year and the timing to reenter this discussion is important as a new app, Bodega, received condemnation on social media last week.
 This post on how brands should apologize can help you be prepared for a crisis, rather than scrambling after you're in the thick of it.
 Download our ebook, Media Intelligence for Crisis Communications and ensure that you'll be able to control the damage, no matter the situation.

 2017 has brought us more than its share of communications disasters.
-Pepsi’s tone-deaf Black Lives Matter ad featuring Kendall Jenner, Adidas’s Boston Marathon email campaign (“Congrats, you survived the Boston Marathon”).
-And, of course, the granddaddy of them all, United Airlines, which made a series of missteps and then failed at multiple attempts to appropriately apologize.
-That’s just to mention a few.
+Pepsi’s controversial Black Lives Matter ad featuring Kendall Jenner, Adidas’s Boston Marathon email campaign (“Congrats, you survived the Boston Marathon”).
+And, of course, United Airlines, which made a series of missteps in its attempt to appropriately apologize for the forced removal of a passenger.
+And these are just but a few of the corporate communications faux pas we've seen in recent times.

 When these misfires occur — and of course, they do — it’s vital that brands are prepared to make amends.
 The first step in this process is the apology.
 And, it had better be a thoughtful apology.
 It’s not enough to simply apologize—it’s HOW you apologize that matters.